liusi2019/ocd-journal/README.md

 # Open Category Detection with PAC Guarantees and Sample Size Analysis
 Code for replicating the experimental results in ocd journel version.

+The iForest (Isolation Forest) inplementation used here is provided by Tadesse ZeMicheal and available from https://github.com/tadeze/osu_iforest .

 ### Threshold estimate experiments on synthetic datasets:

 "Open-Category-Detection-with-PAC-Guaranteesp-Synthetic.ipynb"

+The bootstrap and out-of-bag version of Loda used here is provided Tadesse ZeMicheal and Si Liu and available as an R package from https://github.com/liusi2019/btloda .

 ### Threshold estimate experiments on benchmark datasets: